-The 2023 Chicago concert lineup has something for all spectrums of musical tastes at a diverse array of venues, from iconic music halls to under-the-radar neighborhood stages.
-Here’s a list of just a few of the can’t-miss Chicago concerts happening this year.
+Check out the 2024 Chicago concert lineup at the city’s most iconic venues.
+Here’s a list of just a few of the can’t-miss Chicago shows happening this year.

 Concerts at House of Blues